wilsonzlin/wilsonl.in-docs/src/ooml/Properties/Typing.md

 Since union types can only be composed of primitive subtypes, they are also primitive types themselves.
 A union type is still interpreted as one atomic type.

 If a property does not have a type declaration, it has the default type of `number|string|boolean|null`, i.e. it takes primitive values only.

+The [default value](#Default property values) of a property must be compatible with the type of the property.